AgoraLab/ExoPlayerStats/README.md

 import com.agora.stats.ExoPlayerAgoraStats;
 ```

-Then, create a ExoPlayerAgoraStats object with appid and environment token params.
+Then, create an ExoPlayerAgoraStats object with appid and environment token params.
-In the meantime, you should pass a ExoPlayer object(player variable in the code below) to ExoPlayerAgoraStats object.
+In the meantime, you should pass an ExoPlayer object(player variable in the code below) to ExoPlayerAgoraStats object.

 ```java
 /*